Free forever · No card · No trial

 What you gain on day one.

 Six concrete wins, every one of them on the free plan.
 No tier upgrade.
 No trial timer.
-No $35/mo to unlock the basics.
+No subscription to unlock the operations layer.

 Real scheduling with Google Calendar two-way sync.

 Every job lands in your real Google Calendar.
 Block time on your phone, Menutize sees it and won’t double-book you.
-The day you stop forgetting callbacks is the day you wonder how you ran your business without it.
+The day you stop forgetting callbacks is the day you wonder how you ran the business out of a contact list and a text thread.

 Engagement tracking on every estimate & invoice.

 See when the customer opens the email, views the page, and re-opens it three hours later.
 Stop sending blind follow-ups.
-Nudge the moment you know they’re reading the bid.
+Nudge the moment you know they’re reading the bid — the difference between “sent and paid” status (all Square shows) and knowing exactly when to call.

 Google review automation.

 The moment you mark a job complete, the customer gets a one-tap review link by text.
-Most contractors who turn this on watch their review count compound from 12 to 50+ within six months — the single biggest free lever for local SEO.
+Most contractors who turn this on watch their review count compound from 12 to 50+ within six months — the single biggest free lever for local Map Pack ranking.
+Square doesn’t do this at any tier.

 Flagship feature